 I finish out the kimono the same way I had the face and hair, including the use of B14 to pull some of the blue tones of the background forward.
 I dot it around the piece to help tie it all together.
 At the very end, I add a little of Sakura Gelly Roll in white, detailing up a few bits of the kimono.

-I hope this inspires you to try something new and give mixing medias a whirl.
-The versatility of Copic markers makes it so easy to try different things with amazing results!
+I hope this inspires you to try something new and give mixing media a whirl!